geosem42/countdown-tv-show/README.md

 # What is it?
-'8 Out Of 10 Cats Does Countdown' is a famous British TV shows that presents contestants with 3 different problems to solve: letters, numbers and conundrum.
+`8 Out Of 10 Cats Does Countdown` is a famous British TV shows that presents contestants with 3 different problems to solve: letters, numbers and conundrum.

 # Letters
 The contestants are given 9 letters in no particular order and they're tasked with constructing the longest word they can out of the given letters.